amelianaire27/owners_manual/README.md

 - I tend to prefer small groups because I can become overstimulated, and in large groups I typically stay quiet and observe.
 At parties you might find me in the kitchen (trying to help) or outside (to decompress).

 ## What are some useful things to know in advance about your style?
 - I have ADHD, so my brain works in a very peculiar way.
-It's kind of like a huge library with tons and tons of files, but nobody at the front desk to route things to the correct shelf.
+It's kind of like a huge library with tons and tons of files, but there's nobody at the front desk to route things to the correct shelf.
 When a lot of input comes in all at once, things get jumbled or stashed wherever there's an empty space (which isn't always the best place).
 In some extreme cases I can freeze up if too much input happens simultaneously.
 - I prefer very direct communication.
 I am not very good at catching subtext or hidden meanings, so I prefer bluntness to subtlety.
 - I'm better with text communication than spoken communication.
 Writing or typing something out helps me organize my thoughts, whereas I have a tendency to blurt out whatever pops into my head when I'm speaking.
 I am also very tangent-prone in spoken conversation for the same reason.